 If your relationship is to reach its full potential, it is important that you understand how your dog communicates so that you can be more effective at teaching him.
 Don’t expect puppies (or adult dogs for that matter) to automatically understand and read your mind.
 Puppies make behavior mistakes because they don’t know any better and more often than not it's a communication failure on our side!
 Participating in puppy training classes and working with certified dog trainers from an early age can be very helpful.

 Compared to your puppy, humans are hearing-deaf and scent-blind.
 That makes it impossible for us to understand some of the more subtle signals of the canine language.
-But by paying close attention to body language and apparent vocal cues that are pet's give us, we can learn to interpret the more obvious canine signals.
+But by paying close attention to body language and apparent vocal cues that our pets give us, we can learn to interpret the more obvious canine signals.

 Dogs evolved with the ability and fascination of paying close attention to the humans they love.
 So your puppy will meet you halfway, given a chance, and learn a large human vocabulary, particularly when words and tone and training efforts are used with consistency.

 Sound carries over long distances.
-Howls, barks, yips, snarls, growls and more easily understood amongst dogs.
+Howls, barks, yips, snarls, and growls are more easily understood amongst dogs.
 However, a bark may alert adversaries as well as pack members, so it’s not effective for stealth communication.
-Barks can communicate alot of different messages such as excitement, fear, need for food or water and more.
+Barks can communicate a lot of different messages such as excitement, fear, need for food or water, and more.